Georgea75/malthus/README.md

 This library is named after the scholar Thomas Malthus.
 Malthus was an influential economist mainly known for his work on population dynamics, and the development of the Malthusian growth model.

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

-The project uses black as a formatter.

 ## License

 Malthus is available under the [MIT](https://opensource.org/license/mit/) license.

-# things to deal with
-- Clean up docs
-- Release